Brocoliman/CVD/README.md

 - dataset from last year
 - has input/target folders, and test/train_del_bad subfolders
 - along with a few information files
 - will need to make new data

-saves/:
-- model saves

 segmentation/:
 - new general segmentation model under dev